ACCEPTING NEW SLEEP PEDIATRIC PATIENTS

 • Check the power cord to be sure it is firmly inserted into the back of the machine and the electrical outlet.

-• Contact your medical equipment provider if you have any problems you are unable to correct; do not attempt to repair the blower unit yourself.
+• Contact your medical equipment provider if you have any problems you are unable to correct; do not attempt to repair the machine yourself.

 I just can't seem to adjust to using CPAP.

 • Most people will adjust to CPAP in two to four weeks.
-Occasionally, it may take a little longer due to changing your behaviors and becoming comfortable with the device while you sleep.
-Or readjusting your body to having a normal sleep pattern versus your previous pattern.
+Occasionally, it may take a little longer due to changing your behaviors and becoming comfortable with the device while you sleep and also reeadjusting your body to having a normal sleep pattern versus your previous pattern.

 • Call our office at 719-546-6300 if you are still having concerns with adjusting to the treatment to make an appointment so we can find a resolution.